 - Funds are typically eligible quarterly for withdrawal.

 CNote’s Flagship Fund may appeal to investors who are looking to support community development, who do not need to have immediate liquidity, and who have an appetite for a fairly low level of risk*.

 *Please note that all investments have a degree of risk, including the risk that you could lose all of your investment.
 Historically, economic downturns have not affected the performance of CNote’s partners but past performance does not necessarily predict future results.

 When individuals invest in CNote, they are issued a promissory note or notes (“CNote Notes”).
 CNote aggregates investor funds to make loans to Community Development Finance Institutions (CDFIs).
 CDFIs then use the funds to provide loans to entrepreneurs and others.
 CNote’s CDFI partners have “been around for decades and have not lost a single investor dollar.”
 Over $40 million has been committed to the Flagship Fund.

-The Flagship Fund currently offers a 2.75% rate of return.
-The current average APY for non-jumbo savings accounts is 0.06%.
-CNote’s Flagship Fund therefore offers a significantly higher return.
+The Flagship Fund currently offers a 2% rate of return.
+The current average APY for savings accounts is 0.10%.
+CNote’s Flagship Fund, therefore, offers a significantly higher return.
 However, the rate of return is subject to change and is not guaranteed.

 There are no fees.
 Having no fees pop up in your transaction list is a relief.